 Temperature and Humidity

 Temperature and humidity must provide comfort as well as infection control—energy usage in improving the humidity requirements and operational and maintenance challenges.
-Energy usage must complement the design.
+Energy usage must compliment the design.
 Beyond that, it must have appropriate temperature and humidity in hospital rooms.

 Ultraviolet Light, Ionization and Chemicals